onetimesecret/site-policy/onetime-privacy-statement.md

 - We need your User Personal Information to create your account, and to provide the services you request.
 - We use your User Personal Information, specifically your user name and email address, to identify you on onetimesecret.com.
-- We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
+- We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you've said that's okay**.
 Please see our section on [email communication](#how-we-communicate-with-you) for more information.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.

 ### What information onetimesecret.com does not collect

 We do not intentionally collect **sensitive personal information**, such as social security numbers, genetic data, health information, or religious information.
 Although onetimesecret.com does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a secret.
-If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are in the European Union (EU) and subject to European data protection laws.
+If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are located in the European Union (EU) or United States (US) data centers, subject to applicable data protection laws.

 We do not intentionally collect information that is **stored in your secret** or other free-form content inputs.
 Information in your secret belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/info/terms/). onetimesecret.com employees do not access secret unless required to for security or maintenance, or for support reasons, with the consent of the secret owner.